Originally published June 28, 2021. Updated August 16, 2023.

 Look on Social Media:

-If you don’t have proof from the scene that the driver was drunk, you may be able to show that they were at a bar before the accident occurred.
+If you don’t have proof from the scene that the driver was drunk, you may be able to show that they were at a bar or somewhere else that alcohol was served before the accident occurred.
 Your lawyer can investigate the driver’s social media accounts.
 If they posted photos or videos of themself drinking in the hours before the crash, you could use those images to boost your case.

 Work With a Car Accident Attorney:

-Consulting an experienced New York auto accident attorney like those at Catalano Law is essential when filing a drunk driver lawsuit.
-Your lawyer will understand the complexities of proving negligence, have contacts with the local police department, and be able to find expert witnesses to prove the driver who hit you was drunk and negligent the night of the accident.
+Consulting an experienced New York auto accident attorney like ours at Catalano Law is essential when filing a drunk driver lawsuit.
+Your lawyer will understand the complexities of proving negligence and be able to find expert witnesses who can help prove the driver who hit you was drunk and negligent the night of the accident.

 Although the statute of limitations for filing a personal injury lawsuit in New York is three years from the date of injury, the sooner you file, the easier it is to collect evidence and the faster you receive your compensation.